 Illuminations Literary Magazine

-After a year's hiatus in 2013-14, Illuminations will resume publication in summer 2015 with issue number 30.
+After a year's hiatus in 2013-14, Illuminations resumed publication in summer 2015 with issue number 30.
 For further information, please contact the editor Simon Lewis at email@example.com